jaewookjsuh/optimization-proof-verification/README.md

 ﻿# optimization-proof-verification

-This is a personal scratch project to build a **symbolic inner-product engine from scratch** and use it to verify inequalities in optimization.
+This is a scratch project to build a **symbolic inner-product engine from scratch** and use it to verify inequalities in optimization.

 ## Goals